shawnkhoffman/shawnkhoffman.github.io/README.md

 bun run test:specific  # Run specific tests
 ```

-For more details about the testing setup, see the [BUN_TESTING.md](src/tests/BUN_TESTING.md) file.
+For more details about the testing setup, see the [tests README](src/tests/README.md) file.

 ## 📝 Code Style

 The project uses TypeScript with strict type checking and ESLint for code quality.
 ESLint is configured with:

 - TypeScript-aware rules
-- React-specific plugins
+- Vue-specific plugins
 - Strict type checking
 - Custom rules for consistent code style